 Both 802.11n and 802.11ac devices had this technology, the difference was the number of spatial streams they supported.

 WiFi 4 had a maximum of 4 spatial streams and the first wave of WiFi 5 had 3.
 How does spatial streaming work if they used Single-User MIMO and could only communicate with one client at a time?
 Mobile devices can support a certain number of streams.
 Many smartphones only support 1x1 spatial streams, some higher-end smartphones and laptops support 2x2 spatial streams, some computers support 3x3 spatial streams, and there aren’t many devices that support 4x4 spatial streams.

 Beamforming technology existed when 802.11n was developed, but had not yet been standardized.
-There were numerous different beamforming versions available.
-In order for beamforming to work, the router and the clients needed to share the same beamforming technology.
-Unfortunately, with so many beamforming versions, not all WiFi 4 manufacturers implemented the same one.
+There were lots of different beamforming versions available, but order for beamforming to work the router and the clients needed to share the same beamforming technology.
+Unfortunately, with so many beamforming versions, not all WiFi 4 manufacturers used the same one.